USEPA/WNTR/documentation/libraries.rst

 The :class:`~wntr.library.model_library.ModelLibrary` class contains methods to define a dictionary mapping of model names to INP file paths.
 The model names can then be used to build water network models.
-Additional models can be added to the library by appending file paths to the model library directories.
+Additional models can be added to the library by adding file paths to the library directories.

 The model library that is used by the :class:`~wntr.network.model.WaterNetworkModel`